Become a Hygienist Assistant

 Some states require that dental assistants to pass a licensing or certification exam after completing an accredited education program.
 Aspiring dental assistants should check with their state board of dentistry to verify any requirements.

-Step 3: Complete On-The-Job Training
+Step 3: Complete On-the-Job Training

 Dental assistants are primarily responsible for taking and developing x-rays, making sure the patient is comfortable, sterilizing and preparing equipment and making impressions of patients' teeth for molds.
 Although an accredited dental assistant training program can provide students with a background of knowledge and technical expertise, a great deal of a new assistant's training occurs while on the job.
-Daily handling of instruments, interaction with patients and performing common office tasks familiarizes assistants with many of the issues they will encounter over the course of their careers.
+Daily handling of instruments, interaction with patients and performing common office tasks familiarizes assistants with many of the issues they'll encounter over the course of their careers.

 Step 4: Become Certified